atom/atom/docs/intro.md

 requireExtension 'wrap-guide', wrapGuideConfig
 ```

-You can configure the color of the line by adding the following CSS to a custom
+You can configure the color and/or width of the line by adding the following
-stylesheet:
+CSS to a custom stylesheet:

 ```css
 .wrap-guide {